-To be considered for RDN exam eligibility, the student must first receive a verification statement from the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus.
+To be considered for RDN exam eligibility, the student must first receive a verification statement from the Director of Dietetics Program.
 A verification statement is a document confirming the student has successfully completed the program requirements of our ACEND accredited Graduate program.
 To receive a verification statement the student must:

-- 1. Complete ALL academic requirements of the program - 2.
+- 1. Complete ALL academic requirements of the program\ - 2.
 Complete ALL SEL requirements of the program

-Meet all ACEND® competencies prior to completion of the program.
+\Meet all ACEND® competencies prior to completion of the program.
 These competencies specify what every registered dietitian nutritionist should be able to do at the beginning of their practice career.
 The core competency statements build on appropriate knowledge and skills necessary for the entry-level practitioner to perform reliably in the professional practice setting.
 See course syllabi for a discussion of the course requirements to meet the competencies.

-Once completion of all SEL and program requirements are processed and confirmed, the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will complete and distribute the verification statement to the student.
+Once completion of all SEL and program requirements are processed and confirmed, the Director of Dietetics Program will complete and distribute the verification statement to the student.